View a markdown version of this page

 OAuth access scopes

-When you configure user authentication (OAuth), the integration requests the following access scopes from Smartsheet.
-These scopes determine what the integration can do on behalf of the authenticated user.
-If you use service authentication (API key) instead, the integration uses the full permissions of the token owner and scopes do not apply.
+When you configure Custom OAuth app, the connector requests the following access scopes from Smartsheet.
+These scopes determine what the connector can do on behalf of the authenticated user.
+If you use API Key authentication instead, the connector uses the full permissions of the token owner and scopes do not apply.
 For more information, see Access scopes in the Smartsheet API documentation.

 Smartsheet OAuth access scopes